Chart Color Schemes

 Clifton Beach - Kewarra Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clifton Beach - Kewarra Beach had 81.1% houses and 18.9% other dwellings in its dwelling structure as of the latest Census.
-This compares to Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
-Home ownership in Clifton Beach - Kewarra Beach was 35.6%, with mortgaged dwellings at 37.0% and rented ones at 27.5%.
-The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average.
-The median weekly rent was $400, compared to Non-Metro Qld's $390.
-Nationally, Clifton Beach - Kewarra Beach had lower mortgage repayments at $1,733 versus Australia's $1,863, and higher rents at $400 against the national figure of $375.
+Dwelling structure in Clifton Beach-Kewarra Beach, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
+Home ownership in Clifton Beach-Kewarra Beach stood at 35.6%, with mortgaged dwellings at 37.0% and rented ones at 27.5%.
+The median monthly mortgage repayment was $1,733, aligning with Non-Metro Qld's average, while the median weekly rent was $400, compared to Non-Metro Qld's $390.
+Nationally, Clifton Beach-Kewarra Beach's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing